kanansnote/py-venn-diagram/README.md

 # Venn Diagram

 The concept for this project was developed since *January 2023*, and the programming part started in *May 2023*.
-It has been discontinued for several months, and there are no plans to resume work yet.
+It has been discontinued already, and there are no plans to resume the work.
+Feel free to use it for your own purposes.

 ## Coding Solution